anurag01gupta/AgGrid-and-NgMultiselectDropdown-Using-Angular/README.md

 To run this application,

 Clone the repository,
-Install npm in the inside the application folder
+Install npm in the inside the application folder,
 Run ng serve